KonstantinSorokin/Wallet/README.md

   - type: GET
   - parameters:
     - `playerName` String (mandatory) - The name of the player (should not be empty)
+  - returns:
+    - number, the current balance of the player
   - example: [http://localhost:8080/balance?playerName=John](http://localhost:8080/balance?playerName=John)

 * **credit** - Credit per player